MrNico98/WinHubX/README.md

 ---

 ## 💡 Why Choose WinHubX?
-🎁 Completely Free — No ads, no paywalls
+🎁 Completely Free — No ads, no paywalls;
-🔄 Regular Updates — Continuously improved by the community 🧰 Comprehensive Toolkit — Everything you need in one place 🖥️ User-Friendly — Intuitive interface for all skill levels
+🔄 Regular Updates — Continuously improved by the community;
+🧰 Comprehensive Toolkit — Everything you need in one place;
+🖥️ User-Friendly — Intuitive interface for all skill levels

 ---